-A cousin of the pea, lentils are a Future 50 Food common in Asian and North African cuisines.
+A cousin of the pea, lentils are Future 50 Food common in Asian and North African cuisines.
 They come in 4 variants - green, brown, red and specialty (usually beluga or puy).
-Most variants retain their shape when cooked (except for red lentils, which break down slightly).
+Most variants retain their shape when cooked (expect for red lentils, which break down slightly).
 Depending on which type of lentil you buy, they can take anywhere from 8 to 25 minutes to cook.

 If you hate waiting around for your food, lentils also come pre-cooked in a can.
 All you have to do is heat them through, add whatever spices you like, and they’re ready to eat!
 Just remember to drain and rinse them beforehand to remove brine and residue.